julia-napoli/bggn213/README.md

 # bggn213
-class work from bioinformatics at UCSD hi
+class work from bioinformatics at UCSD fall quarter 2021

-heres line 6